ngengesenior/StudentDatabase/README.md

 But an initial database is already in the project with some names

 The admin password is  `admin` and the password is `password`.

+The technologies used here are Python,Kivy and Plyer.Cython is required as well before installation of Kivy.